 - 1 15-oz can cannellini beans

-- 1 1/2 cups Italian seasoned breadcrumbs plus 3 tbsp for topping
+- 1 ½ cups Italian seasoned breadcrumbs plus 3 tablespoon for topping

-- 3 tbsp olive oil plus 2 tsp for topping
+- 3 tablespoon olive oil plus 2 teaspoon for topping

 - Salt & pepper to taste

-Transfer mixture to a cast iron skillet or a large baking dish (about 9" x 13").
-Sprinkle remaining 3 tbsp breadcrumbs over top of dip, then drizzle remaining 2 tsp olive oil.
+- Transfer mixture to a cast iron skillet or a large baking dish (about 9" x 13").
+Sprinkle remaining 3 tablespoon breadcrumbs over top of dip, then drizzle remaining 2 teaspoon olive oil.
 Bake until dip is heated throughout, approximately 15 minutes.

 If you're digging the addition of cannellini beans in dips, check out this Easy Warm Italian Dip, too!

 A perfect appy for a Fourth of July gathering! 🙂

 This dip sounds so yummy!
 Love artichoke dip and I love putting pita chips in any kind of dip!